emberjs/guides/source/localizable/templates/writing-helpers.md

 ### Helper Names

 Unlike [components](/components/defining-a-component/), which require a dash in the name to follow the Custom Element spec, helper names can be single or multi-word.
-If your helper's name is multi-word, it should be dasherized as the examples in this page.
+If your helper's name is multi-word, it should be dasherized as the examples on this page.

 ### Helper Arguments